daneb/my_lifes_playbook/README.md

 # D. Being A Developer

+## Clean code
+1. Functions/Class names are inversly proportional to the scope ({}).
+Tests have very long names.
+2. Variable names are directly proportional to their scope.
+3. Names should reveal intent.
+Avoid disinformation.
+4. Classes names should be nouns.
+Avoid noise words - Data, Info, Manager.
+5. Methods should be verbs.
+6. It's rude to introduce a reader to high-level concepts and low-level concepts at the start of a function.
+7. Functions should be small (4-20 lines).
+A line in a function should only be one-level of abstraction away from the name.
+8. Functions should just do one thing.
+Aim for more functions then multiple lines with one layer of abstraction from name.

+## Tests
+1. Don't test functions directly.
+Tests will break when code breaks.
+This is why we don't test private functions.

 ## Principals to guide development:
 1. [High Cohesion, Loose Coupling](https://stackoverflow.com/questions/14000762/what-does-low-in-coupling-and-high-in-cohesion-mean)
 2. [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) - there should be at least one layer of indirection when working with a resource